ultravioletrs/cocos-docs/docs/cli.md

 Use the `--help` flag with any command to see additionalinformation.

 The CLI uses gRPC for communication with the Agent service.

-Make sure to have the necessary dependencies installed before building or running the CLI.